Blaizzy/mlx-embeddings/docs/Homebrew-linuxbrew-core-Maintainer-Guide.md

 The `merge-homebrew` command will create a pull-request for you, using `hub`.

+It is expected that CI checks on the merge commit of the PR will fail.
+This is due to a bug with Azure Pipelines and its handling of merge commits.
+Master branch builds also fail for the same reason.
+This is OK.

-Once the PR successfully passes the tests and/or is approved by other Homebrew developers, you can finalize the merge with:
+Once the PR is approved by other Homebrew developers, you can finalize the merge with:

 ```bash
 brew pull --clean <PR-NUMBER>